 While this unprecedented turnout has important implications for the Republicans, it is even more important for the Democratic Party.
 It shows the Democrats should no longer discount Sunbelt states, and especially the people of color who live there, in its political calculations.
 It also suggests the need for the Democrats to place African Americans and the issues that concern them at the front of its electoral and governing agenda if it wants to maintain power and a stable majority.

 How quickly can Congress take up the question of impeachment?

-While Congress could move relatively quickly toward a second impeachment of President Donald Trump, given the procedural constraints of the House and Senate the process will most likely finish after he leaves office.
+While Congress could move relatively quickly toward a second impeachment of President Donald Trump, given the procedural constraints of the House and Senate, the process will most likely finish after he leaves office.
 There is uncertainty whether a former president may be convicted by the Senate, and there could be a court battle over the question if the Senate held a trial after Trump left office.
-However, if the Senate did vote to convict it could deny him the ability to hold federal office again.
-While there are many uncertainties to how and whether the full impeachment process would play out, congressmembers of both parties believe the events of last week require it.
+However, if the Senate voted to convict, it would deny Trump all the benefits of former presidents, such as a Secret Service detail, and his ability to hold federal office again.
+While there are many uncertainties to how and whether the full impeachment process would play out, congressional members of both parties may believe the events of this week require it.